You can read this page in its entirety, or click the Table of Contents icon in the upper right and choose a topic that interests you.

-If an announcement was previously posted using this feature, the date and time of the most recent announcement is displayed.
+If an announcement was previously posted using this feature, the date and time of the most recent announcement appears.

-If students accidentally close their browsers, leave the test page, or lose power or their internet connections, they cannot continue with the test.
-They have to contact you to allow them to start over with a new attempt.
+If students accidentally close their browsers, leave the test or survey page, or lose power or their internet connections, they cannot continue.
+They must contact you to allow them to start over with a new attempt.

 You may want to reserve the Force Completion option for when students are on campus taking a proctored test and connected to an Ethernet cable instead of Wi-Fi.
-If issues occur, an instructor can be available to reset proctored tests.
+If issues occur, an instructor can be available to reset the test.

-Alternatively, use the Set Timer options to reduce receiving emails from panicked students who accidentally left a test with Force Completion enabled.
+Alternatively, use the Set Timer options to reduce receiving emails from panicked students who accidentally left a test or survey with Force Completion enabled.

-When the attempt is complete, student completion time is available in the Test Information section.
+When an attempt is complete, student completion time is available in the Test Information section.

 If a student saves and exits the test, the timer continues.
 For example, if he begins the test on Tuesday, saves and exits it, then completes it on Thursday, his completion time will be 48 hours.

-If you set the timer, turning on Auto-Submit automatically saves and submits a test when time expires.
+If you set the timer, turn on Auto-Submit to automatically save and submit a test or survey when time expires.
 Without enabling auto-submit, students have the option to continue after time expires.
-Tests are flagged as submitted after the time has expired.
+Tests and surveys are flagged as submitted after the timer expired.
 You have the option to adjust the grade based on the time.

 You may find it advantageous to use the Set Timer options and not the Force Completion option.
 For example, if a student loses his internet connection for 10 minutes on a timed test, at least he can access the test again and continue.
 If you enabled the Forced Completion option, he cannot access the test again and must contact you to reset the test.

 By default, a deployed test is included in Grade Center calculations.
-However, sometimes you may want to allow students to take tests for review or practice without impacting Grade Center calculations.
+However, you may allow students to take tests for review or practice without impacting Grade Center calculations.

 You can turn the test into a self-assessment by hiding students’ scores in the Grade Center.
 This allows students to take tests to reinforce learning without feeling pressure about a score affecting their total grades.
 Select the appropriate options in the Show Test Results and Feedback to Students section so they are able to see how they did.
 If you select all options, students will see the answers they selected and which ones are correct.